Sylar-codex/react-teams-matchup/README.md

 # Teams Matchups
-### Matchup two NBA teams to see how they compare against each other
+## Matchup two NBA teams to see how they compare against each other

 This app was built based off an argument between my friend Roz and I to find out who won between the Miami Heat and Minnesota Timberwolves when they faced off.
 Finding the information through [land of basketball](https://www.landofbasketball.com) or [stats.nba.com](https://www.nba.com/stats/) proved to be difficult.
 So I built a simple app to solve a simple problem.
 Enjoy at your leisure.
 This project was built in React using this [React getting started documentation
 ](https://github.com/facebook/create-react-app).

 Theme inspired by [Wordle](https://www.nytimes.com/games/wordle/index.html)

-# NPM VERSION
+### VERSIONS
+NODE JS:
 The current build of this app uses npm 8.5.5

+Postgres:
+The current version of postgres running in docker is postgres 14.5
 #### Available Scripts

 In the project directory, you can run the following commands: